-Box Type: 'sgpd' Container: Sample Table Box ('stbl') or Track Fragment Box ('traf') Mandatory: No Quantity: Zero or more, with one for each Sample to Group Box.
+Box Type: 'sgpd'

+Quantity: Zero or more, with one for each Sample to Group Box.

 This description table gives information about the characteristics of sample groups.
 The descriptive information is any other information needed to define or characterize the sample group.